nawabhussain/mia-compound-nouns/README.md

 # MIA NLP Challenge
 ## Compound Nouns
 ### Installation
+To install the required dependencies, run:
 `pip install -r requirements.txt`
 ### Usage
 To run the application, run:
 `uvicorn main:app`
+* **Note**: The first execution will try to download the model, in case the required model is not present locally.
 ### Tests
 All tests are under the folder **/tests**.
 In order to run the tests:
 * `cd /tests`